bernardtse/VBA-Challenge/README.md

 ## 2. Repository
 The repository contains the following files:

-- `StockAnalysis.vbs` - The VBA script used for stock data analysis.
+- `StockAnalysis.vba` - The VBA script used for stock data analysis.
 - [Resources/](Resources) - Folder containing the Excel file that the VBA script applies to.
   - `Multiple_year_stock_data.xlsx` - Excel file (warning: large file size)
 - [`Screenshots/`](Screenshots) - Folder containing screenshots of the results for different years: